 San Francisco Sues Its Own School District for Not Reopening

-The city claims the school district’s plan for reopening is inadequate and fails to meet the standards required by the state of California.
+The city claims the school district’s plan for reopening is inadequate and fails to meet the standards required by the state of California — even as Governor Gavin Newsom said schools should reopen now, with or without vaccinating teachers first.

 SAN FRANCISCO (CN) — After months of stalled efforts to reopen public schools shuttered by the Covid-19 pandemic, the city of San Francisco on Wednesday sued its own school district to make the Board of Education bring in-person learning back to classrooms.